WeibelLab/hxi-website/content/course/cse118/index.md

 ### More information
-See CSE 118 (Ubiquitous Computing) Canvas Page here: https://canvas.ucsd.edu/courses/30737
+See CSE 118 (Ubiquitous Computing) on Canvas: https://canvas.ucsd.edu